In this post you’re going to learn how to access the index

 approach for the expanded syntax).

-If you are serious about your Angular skills, your next step is to take a look at my Angular courses where you’ll learn Angular, TypeScript, RxJS and state management principles from beginning to expert level.
+🏆 Check out my brand new Angular v15 course where you’ll learn Angular, TypeScript, RxJS and state management principles from beginning to expert level.